clarkbains/connect4/PROJECTCHECKIN.md

 All the HTML and JS can be found in connect4/src/ui/views.
 I will polish it up as I go.

 A (not great) description of the files can be found in `./files.text`.
 A better, though less complete description can be found in `README.md`
+Responsiveness is not guaranteed, and should be viewed in a full screen browser.
+Aka the nav bar in hamburger mode is broken at the moment

 A rough outline of objects can be found as implemented classes in connect4/src/api/models/models.ts